mhogomchungu/zuluCrypt/index.md

 ```
 The honors of being the first person to donate to zuluCrypt project goes to
-"ISRAEL JULIUS KIS JUHASZ" from Austria and version 5.3.0 is released in his name, thank you.
+"ISRAEL JULIUS KIS JUHASZ" from Austria and version 5.3.0 is released in his name.
 ```

 ## Binary packages